-Examples below use packaged Nginx on Debian or Ubuntu with /etc/nginx/nginx.conf and nginx.service.
-Setting keepalive_timeout 0; disables client keep-alive entirely, and reverse-proxy reuse to backend servers is a separate setting: current upstream Nginx 1.29.7 and later proxy HTTP backends with keep-alive by default, while older packaged builds still need explicit proxy-side keepalive directives.
+Examples below use a packaged Linux layout where /etc/nginx/nginx.conf includes /etc/nginx/conf.d/*.conf inside the http block.
+Reverse-proxy reuse to backend servers is a separate upstream keepalive setting; current upstream Nginx enables upstream keepalive by default starting in 1.29.7, while older packaged builds may still need explicit proxy-side directives.

 Related: How to improve Nginx performance